Resource mapping

 General

-Example - Dynamic host name
+Example - Dynamic hostname

-You have various hosts that you would like to address:
+Suppose you have various hosts that you would like to address:

 • host01.example.com